PX4/PX4-Devguide/en/middleware/drivers.md

 PX4 uses device IDs to identify individual sensors consistently across the system.
 These IDs are stored in the configuration parameters and used to match sensor calibration values, as well as to determine which sensor is logged to which logfile entry.

-The order of sensors (e.g. if there is a `/dev/mag0` and an alternate `/dev/mag1`) is not determining priority - the priority is instead stored as part of the published uORB topic.
+The order of sensors (e.g. if there is a `/dev/mag0` and an alternate `/dev/mag1`) does not determine priority - the priority is instead stored as part of the published uORB topic.

 ### Decoding example